MateoRosas/MathOperationMatrix-in-C/README.md

 ```

-MultiplyMatrix_Thread: It is based on the division of work by logical processing units (CPUs).
+**MultiplyMatrix_Thread**: It is based on the division of work by logical processing units (CPUs).
 It uses the POSIX Threads library to split workflows within the code.
 The function halves the vectors it is multiplying and calls two CPUs to each perform one half of the work.
 This reduces the execution time.

 ```
 void *multiply(void *arg){